daveho/freepoll/guide.md

 ```bash
 mkdir ~/FreePoll
 ```

+(Note that on Windows your "home" directory is `C:/Users/username/AppData/Roaming`, where `username` is your Windows username.
+In the instructions below, be aware that "`~`" to refer to the home directory will need to be translated to this Windows-specific home directory if you are using Windows.
+For example, the full path to the "`FreePoll`" directory will be something like `C:/Users/username/AppData/Roaming/FreePoll`.)

 Create one subdirectory for each course you want FreePoll to be aware of.
 It doesn't matter what these subdirectories are called.
 E.g.: